open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-rp3-installation.md

-# How-To Install Planet on a Raspberry Pi 3
+# How-To Install Bell-Apps on a Raspberry Pi 3

 ## Introduction

-If you have completed [the on-boarding steps](#!pages/vi/vi-first-steps.md) as part of the Virtual Intern program then you have all of the skills and knowledge needed to complete an installation of Planet on a Raspberry Pi.
+If you have completed [the on-boarding steps](#!pages/vi/vi-first-steps.md) as part of the Virtual Intern program then you have all of the skills and knowledge needed to complete an installation of Bell-Apps on a Raspberry Pi.

-Note: Although Planet will run on any hardware, we design for the RPi as it represents the most affordable option for delivering content and services.
+Note: Although Bell-Apps will run on any hardware, we design for the RPi as it represents the most affordable option for delivering content and services.

 This installation guide is tailored for the RPi 3.
 It will configure the RPi to run a local Wi-Fi network that can serve content without a router.